• Background Link to CV with Publications

 - HEMNMA-3D: Extension of HEMNMA to continuous conformational

-variability analysis of macromolecules from in situ cryo-ET subtomograms
+variability analysis of macromolecules from in vitro and in situ cryo-ET subtomograms

 - The plugin additionally provides

 tests of the protocols in Scipion 3.
 The

 following two types of tests of HEMNMA and HEMNMA-3D can be produced

 by running, in the terminal, "scipion3 tests continuousflex.tests.test_workflow_HEMNMA"

 of the entire protocol with the flexible references coming from an

 atomic structure and from an EM map; and (2) test of the alignment